Limit distributions for cycles of random parking functions: Introduction

 Understanding the cycle structure of random parking functions has been a challenging research topic, as random parking functions do not satisfy nice \emph{exchangeability} properties like random permutations and random mappings do.
-Permuting the vertices in the digraph representation of a permutation (resp. mapping) in whatever fashion always yields a permutation (resp. mapping), but permuting the vertices in the digraph representation of a parking function does not necessarily yield another parking function.
-Still, there is a glimpse of hope, as permuting the rooted trees (each treated as an integral part) in the digraph representation of a parking function in whatever fashion always yields a parking function.
-The investigations in this paper rely heavily on this fact.
+Permuting the vertices in the digraph representation of a permutation (resp. mapping) in any fashion always yields a permutation (resp. mapping), but permuting the vertices in the digraph representation of a parking function does not necessarily yield another parking function.
+Still, there is a glimpse of hope.
+In each tree of the digraph representation of a parking function, there is a singled out root in a natural way, namely, the cyclic vertex to which the tree is attached.
+Permuting the rooted trees (each treated as an integral part) along the cycle where the root belongs in the digraph representation of a parking function in any fashion always yields a parking function.
+The investigations in this paper will rely heavily on the fact that the cyclic vertices of $\pi_n$ form a uniform permutation of size $\lambda_n(\pi_n)$, cf. Remark \ref{rk:exp_cyclic}.
 See the top plot in Figure \ref{fig:figure2} for the digraph representation of a parking function $\pi^1_{20}=(20, 8, 1, 16, 3, 4, 16, 6, 6, 3, 10, 16, 11, 7, 6, 2, 13, 16, 14, 11) \in \PF_{20}$.
 Permuting the tree components attached to the cyclic points maintains the parking condition, yielding $\pi^2_{20}=(11, 4, 20, 8, 3, 2, 16, 16, 6, 1, 3, 16, 11, 7, 6, 6, 13, 16, 14, 10)$, which is a valid parking function.
 Permuting other vertices nevertheless might violate the parking condition, yielding $\pi^3_{20}=(14, 4, 20, 8, 3, 2, 18, 18, 6, 19, 3, 18, 11, 7, 6, 18, 13, 6, 11, 10)$, which is not a valid parking function.
 See the middle and bottom plots in Figure \ref{fig:figure2}.

-In this paper, we demonstrate the asymptotic equivalence of ensembles between parking functions and mappings via an in-depth exploration of the cycle structure of random parking functions.
+In this paper, we demonstrate the asymptotic equivalence of ensembles between parking functions and mappings concerning the cyclic points via an in-depth exploration of the cycle structure of random parking functions.
 A variety of tools from probability theory and combinatorics are used.
 Let $\pi_n \in \PF_n$ be a uniformly random parking function.
 Our contributions are:

 \begin{itemize} \item Theorems \ref{classical-cyclic} and \ref{prime-cyclic}: Formulas for the number of classical and prime parking functions with exactly $k$ cyclic points. \item Proposition \ref{PFcyclicPDF}: The scaled number of cyclic points, $\frac{\lambda_n(\pi_n)}{\sqrt{n}}$, is asymptotically $\Rayleigh(1)$ distributed. \item Theorem \ref{PFcyclesLLN} (Law of large numbers): The scaled number of cycles, $\frac{K_n(\pi_n)}{\frac{1}{2} \log n}$, converges in probability to $1$. \item Theorem \ref{PFcyclesCLT} (Central limit theorem): The number of cycles, $K_n(\pi_n)$, is asymptotically normal with mean and variance $\frac{1}{2}\log n$. \item Theorem \ref{PFcyclesLDP} (Large deviation principle): The family $\left\{\frac{K_n(\pi_n)}{\log n} \right\}_{n \geq 1}$ satisfies a large deviation principle with speed $\log n$ and an explicit rate function $I(x)$. \item Theorem \ref{LongCyclesAsymptoticMean}: The asymptotic mean of the scaled length of the $r$th longest cycle, $\frac{L_r(\pi_n)}{\sqrt{n}}$, for all valid $r$, for classical parking functions. \item Theorem \ref{PPFLimitTheorems}: The corresponding limit theorems for the class of prime parking functions. \end{itemize}